-- 14. For the purpose of implementing this conservation measure in the 2019/20 season, the following shall apply: - (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 15.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp.

-16. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: 16.
+Fine-scale biological data, as required under Conservation biological Measure 23-05, shall be collected and recorded.
 Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.

-- 17. Conservation Measure 26-01 applies. - 18.
-Conservation Measures 22-06, 22-07 and 22-08 apply. - The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
+- protection 18.
+Conservation Measures 22-06, 22-07 and 22-08 apply. - 1 The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
 A copy of the algorithm for calculating these times is available from the CCAMLR Secretariat.
-All times, whether for ship operations or observer reporting, shall be referenced to Coordinated Universal Time (UTC). - Wherever possible, when night setting, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels). - As set out in SC-CAMLR-XXXIII, paragraph 3.173 (2014).
+All times, whether for ship operations or observer reporting, shall be referenced to Coordinated Universal Time (UTC). - 2 Wherever possible, when night setting, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels). - 3 As set out in SC-CAMLR-XXXIII, paragraph 3.173 (2014).